Centre for Cancer and Stem Cell Research

 Purpose

-The purpose of the Center for Cancer and Stem Cell Research is multifaceted, aimed at advancing the understanding, diagnosis, treatment, and prevention of cancer and diseases related to stem cells.
+The purpose of the Centre for Cancer and Stem Cell Research is multifaceted, aimed at advancing the understanding, diagnosis, treatment, and prevention of cancer and diseases related to stem cells.
 The key objectives include:

 01